928632593/928632593./index.md

 My understanding of investing is based on the following key principles, which I would recommend if I were an investor:

 1. **Value Investing**: I focus on finding quality companies that are undervalued by the market and gaining capital appreciation through long-term holding.
-2. Risk Diversification: I diversify my investments across multiple sectors and asset classes to reduce the risk of volatility in a single market or industry.
+2. **Risk Diversification**: I diversify my investments across multiple sectors and asset classes to reduce the risk of volatility in a single market or industry.
 3. Macroeconomic Analysis: Before making an investment decision, I first consider global macroeconomic changes and understand their potential impact on various types of assets.
 4. Solid returns: I pursue long-term solid returns, not short-term speculation.